isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         int i;
         for (i = 0; i < 20; ++i) { /* ... */ }
         for (i = 0; i < 200; ++i) { /* ... */ } // bad: i recycled
     }

+##### Note

+As an optimization, you may want to reuse a buffer as a scratchpad, but even then prefer to limit the variables's scope as much as possible and be careful not to cause bugs from data left in a recycled buffer as this is a common source of security bugs.

+    {
+        std::string buffer;             // to avoid reallocations on every loop iteration for (auto& o : objects)
+        {
+            // First part of the work.
+            generateFirstString(buffer, o);
+            writeToFile(buffer);

+            // Second part of the work.
+            generateSecondString(buffer, o);
+            writeToFile(buffer);

+            // etc...
+        }
+    }

 ##### Enforcement